 So-called “plug & play systems”

 The neighbors’ solar panel installations consist of two pairs of panels.
 The older pair of panels are equipped with two micro inverters type GT260 from the (now bankrupt) manufacturer i-Energy.
 The newer pair of panels features one micro inverter type YC500i from AP Systems.
 Both pairs were purchased as so-called “plug & play systems”.
 Completely assembled, all you have to do is plug it in and start supplying the panels directly to the mains.
-A method that is no longer allowed in the latest directives.
+A method that is no longer allowed with the latest directives.

 Invested in solar panels ‘to make money’